dreadflopp/dreads_modlist_patches/README.md

 # Where to find the guide
 The Github version (this version) of the guide is the first version to get updates but the Mod Picker version should mirror the Github version.
-The Github version has extended comments and users should at least read through the Github version of the guide.
+The Github version has extended comments and instructions.
+Users should at least read through the Github version of the guide.
 >TODO upate links when CMS has been launched\
 - [Github version of the guide](https://github.com/dreadflopp/dreads_modlist_patches/blob/master/README.md)
 - [Mod Picker version](https://modpicker.com/skyrimse/mod-lists/7729/)